24-Tony/BUGSS_Interface/README.md

 # BUGSS_Data_Interface

-## A data manipulation interface for an internship with BUGSS
+## An interface to manipulate and view BUGSS data

 Click the image to run: